WalletConnect/create-eth-app/README.md

   and Flow syntax support
 - Template subgraph that indexes the events emitted by an [ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) contract
-- Minimalist structure for storing the smart contract [ABIs](https://ethereum.stackexchange.com/questions/234/what-is-an-abi-and-why-is-it-needed-to-interact-with-contracts) and addresses
+- Minimalist structure for managing the smart contract [ABIs](https://ethereum.stackexchange.com/questions/234/what-is-an-abi-and-why-is-it-needed-to-interact-with-contracts) and addresses
 - Hassle-free updates for the above tools with a single dependency

 ## Popular Alternatives